What are ERC-20 tokens, and how do they work?

 The three optional rules are Token Name, Symbol and Decimal.
 The first two enable developers to create a name and abbreviation to help identify the token, which is crucial for cryptocurrencies.
 Decimal defines the lowest possible value of the token, or how small a fraction users can buy and sell.

 Investing in cryptocurrency can be risky since it’s a relatively new concept and is mostly unregulated.
 Just as you should inspect the details of a traditional investment before money changes hands, you should understand a cryptocurrency before buying it.
-Since ERC-20 tokens like CHSB adhere to a clear set of rules, you can buy them with more confidence.
+Since ERC-20 tokens adhere to a clear set of rules, you can buy them with more confidence.

 If you already own some ERC-20 tokens, you can exchange them for others without much trouble.
 Since they all run on similar smart contracts, issues like unfair exchange rates, glitches and hacking are less of an issue.
 This interoperability also makes it easier to understand and use any blockchain services that use ERC-20.